MCAT is challenging, and it’s hard to figure out when is the right time to start studying.

 It’s best to analyze where you’re at and do the math.
 How many hours of intense study can you really put in every week?
 If it’s 20, you can calculate 300 h of total prep / 20 h per week = 15 weeks.

-You have 40 hours per week?
+Do you have 40 hours per week?
 300 h / 40 h = 7,5 weeks.
 Always make sure you have some leeway and plan for emergencies.
 There will always be something that interrupts your study so don’t argue with reality.

 Schedule enough time so you can complete 15-20 full-length practice tests before the actual test day.
 Yes, that’s a lot, but nothing will help you more than doing actual tests and carefully analyzing your results.